Home

 Single Malt

-Single malt whisky is made from 100% malted barley at a single distillery.
+Single malt whisky is made from pure malted barley at a single distillery, although it can be derived from multiple casks.
 The production involves mashing the barley, fermentation, distillation, and ageing in oak casks for a minimum of three years.
 The distinctiveness of single malt whisky comes from using only one type of grain and the unique characteristics of the distillery’s equipment and geographical location.

 Double Malt